theme1256/MailAdmin/README.md

 ## Roadmap

 - [x] Get aliases and lists working
+- [ ] Add forwards to a local email
 - [ ] Get catch-all working
 - [ ] Set up and modify moderators
 - [ ] Set up piping to an external script